hazardfn/riemannx/README.md

   - `mix coveralls.html` (Aim for 100%)
   - `mix dialyzer` (Takes a while and I appreciate you can't test all erlang/elixir versions)

-* I consider this client feature complete and fully compatible with 0.2.x versions of Riemann, if your PR adds something only 0.x.x can handle I'd appreciate a heads up.
+* I consider this client feature complete, if your PR breaks backwards compatibility completely or changes pre-existing behaviour/defaults I'd appreciate a heads up and your justifications :).

 ## 6. Acknowledgements<a name="ack"></a>